Planning for Fall 2020 Learn more.

 Talented musician?
 Great with kids?
 Enjoy inspiring others to create music?
 Become a music teacher!
 You’ll graduate with the ability to guide others to musical fulfillment.
-This program prepares you for a career as a music teacher in elementary, middle, and secondary schools.
+Grand View's accredited program prepares you for a career as a music teacher in elementary, middle, and secondary schools.
 If you want to share your love of music and your teaching/performing skills, this is the major for you.

 This program prepares you for a career as a music teacher in elementary, middle, and secondary schools.
 Although most jobs revolve around teaching, you could also use your degree to work as a:

 Careers in Music

 “Dr. Elsbernd has helped give me the confidence needed to play the organ for service playing, and always is able to find something positive, even if I had felt I had terribly messed up.” - Colby Gochanour

 You may also be interested in one or more of the following:

 Becoming a responsive music educator is among the primary goals for students at Grand View, who are taught to plan, instruct, reflect, and then respond to a given student’s needs.
 The faculty for music education at GV is very well-regarded.

 Alumni of the music education program have become employed in public and private schools as well as in music organizations, colleges, and in community programs worldwide.
 Employment rate for graduates of this program is exceptionally high.

 Upon successful completion of the required curriculum of 130 credits, you are recommended to the State of Iowa Board of Educational Examiners for licensure in music K-12.